WillOram/AzureAD-incident-response/README.md

 ## Perform a more comprehensive review to identify any persistent access the attacker has gained to accounts systems or data

-The configuration of Azure AD and Microsoft 365, and avaliable logs, should be reviewed for suspicious activity and malicious configuration changes, to identify any persistent access the attacker has gained to accounts, systems or data.
+The configuration of Azure AD and Microsoft 365, as well as avaliable logs, should be reviewed for suspicious activity and malicious configuration changes, to identify any persistent access the attacker has gained to accounts, systems or data.

 1. [Hunt for modifications to the configuration of the Azure AD tenant](#hunt-for-modifications-to-the-configuration-of-the-azure-ad-tenant)
 2. [Hunt for Golden SAML attacks](#hunt-for-golden-saml-attacks)